hplp/ai-hardware-project-6501-group10/nvdla/compilation/README.md

 The rest of the arguements were not explicitely defined, hence default values were used.

-The caffe models used and the loadables generated a included in this directory.
+The caffe models used and the loadables generated are included in this directory.